ArizpeA1/Basic-Dwm-w-gaps/README.md

 # Notes

-i use xcompmgr for composting and opacity and for the terminal i use urxvt
+i use xcompmgr for composting and opacity and for the terminal i use urxvt.

+My .xinit file and .Xresources file is also downloaded from this repo

 # Dependencies